“I needed clothes and you clothed Me, I was sick and you looked after Me, I was in prison and you came to visit Me.” —Matthew 25:36

 PRAYER AND PRAISE CHAIN

-These church members do a vital behind-the-scenes ministry by praying immediately for confidential requests that are phoned in or written on the blue prayer request form found in various locations in the church.
-Each week Caring Ministries also provides prayer request sheets of non-confidential needs for anyone to pick up and take home.
+These church members do a vital behind-the-scenes ministry by praying immediately for confidential requests that are phoned in or email to email@example.com.
 Healing and Intercessory Prayer Ministries are also vital and active ministries at First Church.

 PRAYER SHAWL MINISTRY